 Some of our posts may have affiliate links including this one.
 That means if you make a purchase I may get a commission (at no extra cost for you).
 To find out more about it read our Disclosure page

 But did you know that there are few similar but perhaps even better sites out there?
-So I am aiming to share these great LocalBitcoins alternatives with you.
+So I am aiming to share these great LocalBitcoins competitors with you.

 Ok so it’s time for me to share my three favourite alternatives to LocalBitcoins.
 You might have heard about these ones before, or perhaps they are all completely new to you.

-Either way I will share some information about them and how you can get started using either of these LocalBitcoins alternatives to start trading Bitcoin.
+Either way I will share some information about them and how you can get started using either of these LocalBitcoins options to start trading Bitcoin.

 1 ) LocalCryptos